 Very rarely will any processor count fixed monthly or annual fees toward a minimum.

 Here are a few examples to illustrate how a monthly minimum fee works and when a business would incur charges as a result of not meeting the minimum.

 In this example, let’s pretend that Business A is using a processor that counts all but monthly charges toward a $25 monthly minimum fee.

-During its first month, Business A processed $3,000 in credit card sales resulting in charges of $20.
-In this case, the processor will charge $20 in fees plus another $5 “out of pocket” to bring Business A's total fees up to the $25 monthly minimum fee.
+During its first month, Business A processed $3,000 in credit card sales resulting in processing charges of $20.
+In this case, the processor will charge $20 in fees plus another $5 “out of pocket” to bring Business A‘s total fees up to the $25 monthly minimum fee.
 In this scenario, Business A did not meet the $25 monthly minimum in processing charges, so it paid another $5 to bring the total to $25. ($20 in processing charges and $5 to equal the difference between the monthly minimum and the processing charges.)

-During its second month, Business A processed $6,000 in credit card sales resulting in charges of $40.
-In this case there will be no additional charge resulting from the minimum because the actual charges of $40 are greater than the $25 monthly minimum fee.
+During its second month, Business A processed $6,000 in credit card sales resulting in processing charges of $40.
+In this case there will be no additional charge because the actual charges of $40 are greater than the $25 monthly minimum.

 In this example, let’s pretend that a business is using a processor that counts only the net discount fee toward the minimum.
 The business’ rate is interchange plus 0.25% (twenty-five basis points) with a $20 monthly minimum fee.

 If Business B processes $5,000 in credit card sales the resulting discount fee will be $12.50 ($5,000 * .25%).
 In this case, the processor will charge an additional fee of $7.50 to bring fees to the monthly minimum of $20.
 The difference between the monthly minimum of $20 and the processing fees of $12.50 is the amount the business has to pay to meet the minimum.